hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 # Introduction

-The HPE 3PAR and Primera CSP integrates as part of the [HPE CSI Driver for Kubernetes](../../csi_driver/index.md).
+The HPE 3PAR and Primera Container Storage Provider integrates as part of the [HPE CSI Driver for Kubernetes](../../csi_driver/index.md).
 The CSP abstract the data management capabilities of the array for use by Kubernetes.

 [TOC]